SirRunner/SirRunner-Modding-Tools/terrain_detailer/README.md

 ### Usage
  - Input file must be an image.
 I would recommend a .bmp (have not encountered any problems with .bmp files)
- - There is a variable with a comment that you must change to your input file
+ - *Required* you must change the input file variable (line 14)
- - *Optionally* you can change the output file variable
+ - *Optionally* you can change the output file and folder variables (lines 19 and 20)
  - Outputs a detailed terrain to the specified file

 The output file is **not** in the correct format to be directly read by the engine.
 You will have messed up terrain